khaled-badenjki/my-money/README.md

 - I have used [mocha](https://mochajs.org/) for testing, [chai](https://www.chaijs.com/) for assertion, [sinon](https://sinonjs.org/releases/latest/stubs/) for stubbing and [nyc](https://github.com/istanbuljs/nyc) for code coverage.

-- to implement e2e tests, I used `sqlite` to run tests quickly, in memory, without the need to setup a `postgresql` instance. `sequelize` ORM helped make the code working on both databases without the need for modification
+- To implement e2e tests, I use memory database, so I don't need to worry about cleaning the database after each test.
+I also use `sinon` to stub the `console.log` function, so I can assert on the output.

 ### Report